XiangLinZ/Products_and_Supermarkets/README.md

 - [Plotly](https://plotly.com/): Dash Enterprise is the premier platform for building, scaling, and deploying data apps in Python.
 - [Squarify](https://github.com/laserson/squarify): Pure Python implementation of the squarify treemap layout algorithm.
+- [fuzzywuzzy](https://pypi.org/project/fuzzywuzzy/): Fuzzy string matching like a boss.
+It uses Levenshtein Distance to calculate the differences between sequences in a simple-to-use package.